Transgender Awareness Week: November 13-19

 - High rates of childhood poverty

-What can we do?
+What actions can we take?

 Educate yourself